VikBelt/vikbelt.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to My Webpage!

-You can use the [editor on GitHub](https://github.com/VikBelt/vikbelt.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Here is my [GitHub](https://github.com/VikBelt/) so you can be upodated on my my projects, and what's to come.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here is my [LinkedIn](https://www.linkedin.com/in/vikram-belthur-b523b0178/), so we can connect!
 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown